Black and White Cookies

 • Preheat oven to 350° and position your baking rack in the middle of the oven.

-• In a stand mixer cream the butter and sugar together for 2-3 minutes on high until light and fluffy (It's important to not skimp on the time here) then add in the eggs one at a time until fully combined.
+• In a stand mixer cream the butter and sugar together for 2-3 minutes on high until light and fluffy (It's important to not skimp on the time here) then add in the egg until fully combined.

 • In a small bowl whisk together the flour, baking soda and salt and in a measuring cup mix your buttermilk and vanilla.